vanhoefm/fragattacks/research/README.md

 	./test-injection.py wlan0 wlan1

 Here we test if network card `wlan0` properly injects frames and we use network card `wlan1` to monitor whether frames are properly injected.

-**TODO: In case tests are not working, try to first unplug USB dongles and reboot the device(s).**
-**If the tests still fail, try to use a different network card to monitor whether frames are** **injected properly.**

-**TODO: Testing the TP-Link against the Intel 3160 was very unreliable: many frames were not** **received although they in fact were sent by the device.**
+Note that both interfaces need to support monitor mode for this test script to work.

- case you do not have a second network card, you can execute a partial injection test using:
+In case you do not have a second network card, you can execute a partial injection test using:

 	./test-injection.py wlan0